Qualy← Back

 What is Qualy Time Attack?

-Qualy Time Attack is an organization created by car enthusiasts who were looking for more ways to compete and engage with the community.
-Our primary focus is in our new time attack system, which allows drivers to compete in an online time attack series at any track, any time, without having to travel or follow a set schedule.
-Members can join and get involved with the community for free, or begin competing by registering for a cup to officially compete for prizes and trophies.
+Qualy Time Attack is an asynchronous racing platform created by car enthusiasts who were looking for more ways to compete and engage with the community.
+Our primary focus is in our time attack system, which allows drivers to compete with us at any track, any time, without having to travel or follow a set schedule.
+Members can compete by registering for a cup to earn points for prizes and trophies.
 The drivers in each class that score the most points over the season will be our QTA champions.

 How does Qualy Time Attack work?